 Aetna modified CPB 0580 for low vision programs, effective December 4, 2025.
-Here's what billing teams need to know.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table